That Saturday, Ehlo was making something with his blender when the doorbell rang.

 “It was really good,” Andy said, smiling.
 “Qiao and I walked by him and even scolded him, but he didn’t even recognize us.”

-Wallace finally realized that the two people who were bundling up in their oversized coat for no apparent reason was actually Joanne and Andy.
+Wallace finally realized that the two people who were bundling up in their oversized coat for no apparent reason were actually Joanne and Andy.
 Sure, it was cold.
 But he didn’t know why they had to cover their faces with scarfs too.

 “How do you like it, huh?”
 Ehlo asked, finally pulling away from Wallace and looking at him for answers.